I cannot count how many eyeliners I have tried over the years.

 I’m such a fangirl of Colorscience.
 I’ll write more about some of their other products that I cannot live without very soon.

 It’s absolutely infallible.
 It’s also a splurge at $29.
 Use sparingly.
 I haven’t had any issues with it drying up on me before finishing it, and I don’t apply it anywhere close to once a day. #kids #lazy #life

 This is also the eyeliner that gets me the most compliments when I wear it.
 Big win.

-Put head-to-head, these three eyeliners have a similar pigment, meaning they have a nice saturated hue that doesn’t require lots of application.
+Put head-to-head, these eyeliners have a similar pigment, meaning they have a nice saturated hue that doesn’t require lots of application.